machielvdw/flatbrain/README.md

 # Flatbrain: File Structure Flattener

 Flatbrain is a command-line tool that flattens a directory's file structure by copying all files into a single directory.
 Subdirectories are represented in filenames using a `^` delimiter.
-This tool is particularly useful for LLM projects or managing files with nested structures.
+This tool is particularly useful for LLM projects.

 ## Features